Skip to main content

 Foto: DeiC

-Type 5 is the European pre-exascale supercomputer LUMI.
-LUMI is an abbreviation for "Large Unified Modern Infrastructure", and will be located in CSC's data center in Kajaani, Finland.
-LUMI is one of three pre-exascale supercomputers to be build as part of the European EuroHPC project.
+LUMI is the European pre-exascale supercomputer LUMI.
+LUMI is an abbreviation for "Large Unified Modern Infrastructure", and is located in CSC's data center in Kajaani, Finland.
+LUMI is one of three pre-exascale supercomputers as part of the European EuroHPC project.

 LUMI is financed by 50 pct. from the EuroHPC Joint Undertaking and 50 pct. from the consurtium countries.
 Denmark may use 3 pct. of the resources on LUMI.